 In particular, Bentrio[®] may be marketed in the European Union (EU) subject to compliance with the Medical Devices Directive 93/92/EEC (MDD), pursuant to which a medical device may be placed on the market within the EU only if it conforms to certain "essential requirements" and bears the CE Mark.
 The most fundamental and essential requirement is that a medical device must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
 In addition, the device must achieve the essential performance(s) intended by the manufacturer and be designed, manufactured and packaged in a suitable manner.
 In May 2017, the EU adopted a new Medical Devices Regulation (EU) 2017/745 (MDR), which repealed and replaced the MDD with effect from May 26, 2021.
 The MDR clearly envisages, among other things, stricter controls of medical devices, including strengthening of the conformity assessment procedures, increased expectations with respect to clinical data for devices and pre-market regulatory review of high-risk devices.
 The MDR also envisages greater control over notified bodies and their standards, increased transparency, more robust device vigilance requirements and clarification of the rules for clinical investigations.
 Under transitional provisions, medical devices with notified body certificates issued under the MDD prior to May 26, 2021 may continue to be placed on the market for the remaining validity of the certificate, until May 27, 2024 at the latest.
-On February 16, 2023, the Council of the European Union and the European Parliament approved extension of the MDR transition periods; for Class I medical devices (such as Bentrio[®]) an extension to May 26, 2028 was approved.
+In September 2022, the European Commission proposed to extend the MDR transition periods; for Class I medical devices (such as Bentrio®) an extension to May 26, 2028 was proposed.
+The extension will need to be approved by the Council of the European Union and the European Parliament.
 After the expiry of any applicable transitional period, only devices that have been CE marked under the MDR may be placed on the market in the EU.